 My Wedding Photography Style – Karl Drage, Northamptonshire Wedding Photographer

-If I’m covering the bridal preparations, I will usually plan to arrive somewhere between two to two-and-a-half hours ahead of the ceremony time, unless you specifically ask me to arrive earlier or later.
+If I’m covering the bridal preparations, I will usually plan to arrive somewhere between one-and-a-half to two hours ahead of the ceremony time, unless you specifically ask me to arrive earlier or later.
 Some brides are more comfortable without make-up than others.
 Some people like images of their whole entourage getting ready, too.
+The ball really is in your court on when you want me to start.
+If you do feel slightly uneasy in front of the camera, I always think the tail end of the bridal prep is the perfect opportunity to take the edge off it.

-If we need to travel to the wedding venue, I will look to capture some pictures of you with the wedding car (ideally including your departure) before I make my own way there.
-Regrettably, the logistics of things mean this is not always possible.
+If we need to travel to the wedding venue, I will look to capture some pictures of you with the wedding car (ideally including your departure – especially if it’s from your home or your childhood home) before I make my own way there.
+Regrettably, logistics can mean this is not always possible.

 Once I’m there, I will cover your arrival before heading off to see how your intended is coping with things!